-iPhones and Android devices have very different approaches to competing in the market, with different features and experiences taking precedence with each brand.
+iPhones and Android devices have very different approaches to competing in the market, with various features and experiences taking precedence with each brand.

-While both offer great options in their own right, there are some categories where one type of phone clearly stands above the other.
+While both offer excellent options in their own right, there are some categories where one type of phone clearly stands above the other.
 Navi digs into the categories below.

 About iPhones and Android Phones

-Modern smartphones are dominated by two primary operating systems: iOS and Android. iOS is only installed on iPhones, while the Android O.S. can be found on a wide variety of different types of phones and devices.
+Modern smartphones are dominated by two primary operating systems: iOS and Android. iOS is only installed on iPhones, while Android OS is available on various phones and devices.

-Both of which see constant updates year after year to keep up with one another at a technological level both in terms of hardware and software.
+Both of these see constant updates to keep up with one another at a technological level regarding hardware and software.

 iPhone vs. Android: Popularity

-Android phones dominate the market, taking up 87% of smartphone sales in 2019.
-The reason for this is that Android doesn’t limit itself to one brand; almost every smartphone that isn’t released by Apple will run an Android operating system.
+Android phones dominate the market, taking up 72% of smartphone sales in the fourth quarter of 2022.
+This is because Android doesn’t limit itself to one brand; almost every smartphone that Apple doesn’t release will run an Android operating system.

-This means that Google, Samsung, Motorola, and many more of the top smartphone manufacturers all utilize Android.
+Google, Samsung, Motorola, and many other top smartphone manufacturers utilize Android.
 At the same time, iOS is exclusively used by the limited range of iPhones that are out at any given time.

-However, despite having a much smaller pool of hardware to work with, iPhones are still by far the most popular smartphones on the market.
-In 2021, the top five best-selling smartphones were all Apple iPhones, with even older generations of iPhones beating out state-of-the-art devices from Samsung and Google.
+However, despite having a much smaller pool of hardware to work with, iPhones are still the most popular smartphones on the market.
+In October of 2022, four of the top five most popular smartphones in the United States were iPhones.
+This means that Apple phones from a generation ago are actively beating out new models from other companies.

 iPhone vs. Android: Modification

-This is one of the biggest differences between Android and iPhone.
-Android as an operating system is open-source, meaning many different companies are allowed to work on it and make changes if they prefer.
+This is one of the most significant differences between Android and iPhone.
+Android as an operating system is open-source, meaning many companies can work on it and make changes if they prefer.

-Android manufacturers have the freedom to make changes to things like layout and preloaded app capability.
-Anybody in the world could develop a device using Android software if they want to.
+Android manufacturers can make changes to things like layout and preloaded app capability.
+Anybody worldwide could develop a device using Android software if they want to.

-Apple prefers to be uniform in its designs, offering little to no room for customers to customize or change the devices in any way. iOS is meant for internal use only within Apple, and it is only allowed to function however Apple wants it to.
-There are no other companies developing iOS devices or making changes to iOS in any way.
+Apple prefers to be uniform in its designs, offering little to no room for customers to customize or change the devices in any way. iOS is meant for internal use only within Apple and is only allowed to function however Apple wants it to.
+No other companies are developing iOS devices or making changes to iOS in any way.

 iPhone vs. Android: App Availability

-Apple is stingy with what it will allow on its devices, and not all apps are available with them.
-The Google play store has over 2.5 million apps for use by customers with Android phones.
+Apple is stingy with what it allows on its devices, and not all apps are available.
+The Google play store has over 2.5 million Android apps for customers with Android phones.

 Meanwhile, the Apple App Store only has 1.8 million apps.
-It is a lot harder to have an app developed and approved for compatibility with the App Store, going back to the closed source nature of iOS.
+It is much harder to have an app developed and approved for compatibility with the App Store, going back to the closed-source nature of iOS.

 A plus for Apple, however, is that it caters heavily to groups who all use iPhones.
-Apps like iMessage and FaceTime are exclusively available for use between iPhone users, offering better-messaging services to people who use them.
+Apps like iMessage, Siri, and FaceTime are exclusively available to Apple iPhone users, offering better-messaging services and a smoother user experience to people who use them.
+While Android offers similar features that somewhat mirror those of Apple devices, many Android users may find that they don’t come close to the efficacy and overall user experience of the Apple features.

 iPhone vs. Android: Repair and Reliability

-It is generally easier to get consistent support from Apple compared with Android.
+It is generally easier to get consistent support from Apple compared to Android.

-One of the benefits of having such a limited range of hardware options is that switching from one device to another is a fairly simple process within the Apple ecosystem. iPhones (and iPads) evolve in a linear direction, unlike Android phones, which branch off and take the software to different places.
+One of the benefits of having such a limited range of hardware options is that switching to a new phone is a reasonably straightforward process within the Apple ecosystem. iPhones (and iPads) evolve linearly, unlike Android phones, which branch off and take the software to different places.

 Apple also has a lot of physical locations where you can go to get your phone looked at in person.
 Apple stores are abundant in the United States, and they are an easy central location where all Apple questions can be asked.

-Android is spread across a ton of companies, and many people will have to go through their internet provider if they have issues with their phone that need solving.
+Android is spread across many companies, and many people will have to go through their internet provider if they have issues with their phone that need solving.

 iPhone vs. Android: Price

 Cost is a mixed bag when it comes to smartphones in general. iPhones tend to be on the middle to the upper end of the pricing spectrum as far as mobile devices go.
-The new iPhone 13 has a retail price of $799, with the iPhone 13 Pro Max going as high as $1099.
-However, Apple does also sell the iPhone SE, which acts as a budget model for $429 for the base model.
+The iPhone 14 has a retail price of $799, with the iPhone 14 Pro Max going as high as $1099.
+However, Apple also sells the iPhone SE, a budget model for $429 for the base model.

-Android has a much wider range of prices.
-You could get a cheap Android phone for just a couple hundred dollars if you go looking for one.
-On the other hand, you could get something like the Samsung Galaxy Z Fold 3, which can cost up to $1799.
-Android definitely gives you more options, while Apple prefers to stay squarely in the middle of the pack.
+Android has a much more comprehensive range of prices.
+You could get a cheap Android phone for a few hundred dollars if you look for one.
+On the other hand, you could get something like the Samsung Galaxy Z Fold4, which can cost up to $1799.
+Android gives you more options, while Apple prefers to stay squarely in the middle of the pack.

 Deciding whether an iPhone or Android is the better choice may not be a simple answer.
 Ultimately, it comes down to your personal needs as a consumer of these devices.

-Apple comes out on top when you look at the reliability and consistent customer service.
+Apple comes out on top with reliability and consistent customer service.
 The simplicity of its range of hardware options makes it relatively easy to get support when needed. iPhones are the most popular phones in the U.S., and Apple takes full advantage of that by making plenty of iPhone-specific apps and features.

-Both brands will certainly continue to grow and find new ways to compete over the next few years in an attempt to become the clear-cut winner of the smartphone market.
+Both brands will continue to grow and find new ways to compete over the next few years to become the clear-cut winner of the smartphone market.